 Hammerhead Energy Inc. announces commencement of its substantial issuer bid for up to 20,000,000 of its Warrants

-/EIN News/ -- CALGARY, Alberta, April 27, 2023 (GLOBE NEWSWIRE) -- Hammerhead Energy Inc. ("Hammerhead" or "HEI") (TSX: HHRS, HHRS.WT ; NASDAQ: HHRS, HHRSW) is pleased to announce that it has commenced a substantial issuer bid (the "Offer") to purchase for cancellation up to 20,000,000 of its warrants to purchase Class A common shares of Hammerhead (the "Warrants") at a purchase price of US$1.00 per Warrant.
+CALGARY, Alberta, April 27, 2023 (GLOBE NEWSWIRE) -- Hammerhead Energy Inc. ("Hammerhead" or "HEI") HHRS HHRS.WT,HHRS HHRSW))) is pleased to announce that it has commenced a substantial issuer bid (the "Offer") to purchase for cancellation up to 20,000,000 of its warrants to purchase Class A common shares of Hammerhead (the "Warrants") at a purchase price of US$1.00 per Warrant.
 The Offer will remain open for acceptance until 5:00 p.m.
 (Eastern Daylight Time) on June 2, 2023, unless withdrawn, extended or varied by Hammerhead.

 The Offer will be for up to 20,000,000 of Hammerhead's Warrants, which is approximately 70% of the total number of Hammerhead's issued and outstanding Warrants.
 If the aggregate purchase price for Warrants validly tendered exceeds US$20,000,000 then Hammerhead will purchase the tendered Warrants on a pro rata basis according to the number of Warrants tendered, except that "odd lot" holders (being holders of Warrants ("Warrantholders") who own fewer than 100 Warrants) will not be subject to proration.
 The Offer is not conditional on receipt of financing or on any minimum number of Warrants being tendered to the Offer, but is subject to other conditions, which are described in the offer to purchase.
 Hammerhead expects to fund the Offer from cash on hand or by drawing on existing credit facilities.